 Children who struggle with print awareness skills are more likely to struggle with learning to read.
 Their performance on print awareness tasks are a reliable indicator of their future reading achievement.

-Print awareness skill development also helps children understand that print is organized in a specific way.
+Print awareness skills development helps children understand that print is organized in a specific way.
 For example:

 - Letters are grouped to make words.